OpenFAST/openfast/docs/source/user/modules/beamdyn/input_files.rst

 Specifying ``SumPrint = TRUE`` causes BeamDyn to generate a summary file with name ``InputFile.sum``.
-See
-Section :ref:`sum-file` for summary file details.
+See :numref:`sum-file` for summary file details.

 ``OutFmt`` parameter controls the formatting of the results within the stand-alone BeamDyn output file.
 It needs to be a valid Fortran format